|93 Golden Gully Road, Kin Kin, Queensland, AU|

 Kin Kin, AU

-Posted by Zaia Kendall almost 8 years ago
+Posted by Zaia Kendall about 8 years ago

 I would like to start off by saying how much I love Australia.
 The people are great, there is a lot of opportunity here for everyone and we have a lot of space and an enormous amount of wealth.